wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    <pre>b10405ec (HEAD -> master, origin/master, origin/HEAD) whatever
 ee1a5c98 Update</pre>

+1. Identify the specific date and time of a commit:

+   <pre><strong>git show --no-patch --no-notes --pretty='%ci' ee1a5c98</strong></pre>

+   The response is a sortable international date format such as this:

+   <pre>2019-08-29 10:36:37 -0400</pre>

+   <tt>-0400</tt> is the time zone offset for the local time in New York City, West of Greenwich, England (UTC 0).

 1. Position the branch to the SHA found:<a target="_blank" href="https://stackoverflow.com/questions/44728962/forgot-to-create-new-branch-how-to-transfer-changes-to-new-branch/44728984">*</a>, for example: